 The National Youth Advisory Council of HOPE worldwide is an amazing program for an impressive group of teens and young adults that continues to reflect the truth of 1 Timothy 4:12, “Don't let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity.”

-Twice a year each member of this amazing team of servant leaders organizes and leads events centered around service and fundraising to support the great work of HOPE worldwide.
-These events benefit local communities, provide valuable nonprofit and leadership training, and a creative outlet for those who wish to apply their talent and energy to helping others.
+Twice a year, each member of this amazing team of servant leaders organizes and leads events centered around service and fundraising to support the great work of HOPE worldwide.
+These events benefit local communities as well as provide valuable nonprofit and leadership training and a creative outlet for those who wish to apply their talent and energy to helping others.

-This fall, the NYAC led food drives, coffee house fundraisers, Hoops for HOPE tournaments and more in 21 US locations.
+This fall, the NYAC led food drives, coffee house fundraisers, Hoops for Hope tournaments and more in 21 U.S. locations.
 One particularly entertaining event was a Halloween Bike Ride fundraiser organized by long-time NYAC member, Eric Roberson.
-This event, which had donors cycling the city of Chicago in full costume, was a real attention getter and great success in fundraising for HOPE worldwide, donating toiletries to families in need on the southside of Chicago, and having a fun and memorable time with volunteers.
+This event, which had donors cycling the city of Chicago in full costume, was a real attention-getter and a great success in fundraising for HOPE worldwide.
+Proceeds from the event went towards donating toiletries to families in need on the southside of Chicago.

-Another example of someone taking her charisma and talent and channeling it into something that will benefit those in need, is 13-year-old Isabel Roman, the youngest member of the NYAC Junior Council.
-Isabel raised three times her goal by hosting “HOPE worldwide’s Got Talent”, a coffee house talent show attended by most of her congregation.
+Another example of someone taking her charisma and talent and channeling it into something that will benefit those in need is 13-year-old Isabel Roman, the youngest member of the NYAC Junior Council.
+Isabel raised three times her financial goal by hosting “HOPE worldwide’s Got Talent”, a coffee house talent show attended by most of her local church congregation.

 NYAC Executive Chair, Eric Roberson (pictured) is passionate about service, cycling and his hometown of Chicago.